hasanqasim/Melbourne-Tourist-IOS/README.md

 # Melbourne-Tourist-IOS

-### My firts complex iOS Application implementation
+### My fist complex iOS Application implementation

 ### Location-aware application that serves as an aid for tourists interested in Melbourne City’s historical sights.
 ### Users are able to view information on the various historical locations throughout Melbourne’s CBD that have locations associated with them.